Last modified 22/04/2022 13:08:02

 what is a review?

-- WITHIN FOUR WEEKS Your first review must take place within four weeks of you being looked after by Blackpool
+- WITHIN FOUR WEEKS Your first review must take place within four weeks of you coming into our care

 - THE SECOND REVIEW Your second review must be held three months after your first one

-- MOVING FORWARD You will then have a review every six months whilst you are looked after
+- MOVING FORWARD You will then have a review every six months whilst you are in our care

 Before every review your IRO (Independent Reviewing Officer) will ask you how and where you want your review to happen and who you would like to be there.